Faculty Events & Workshops

 The Centre for Community Partnerships (CCP) hosts a variety of faculty programs and events that bring together instructors who teach, or are interested in teaching, community-engaged learning (CEL) courses.
 In partnership with the Centre for Research and Innovation Support (CRIS), the CCP also offers programs and events for faculty involved in community-engaged research (CER).
 The CCP also partnered with the Centre for Teaching Support and Innovation for the 2024 Teaching and Learning Symposium What is a Classroom.

-To stay up to date on 2024-2025 events, please subscribe to our faculty newsletter.
+To stay up to date on events as they are announced, please subscribe to our faculty newsletter.

-Join us for our three-part CEL Course Development Workshops Series virtually this Fall, and in Winter.
+Join us for our three-part CEL Course Development Workshops Series.
 The workshops can be stand alone or completed as a series.
 Note: These will be participatory workshops where attendees will be invited to do some free-writing and some breakout group discussions.

 Course Development Workshop 1: Fundamentals of CEL